 Mark Imbriaco (Operable) is the CEO of Operable, focused on helping teams manage production systems, better.
 He has been in the Internet industry for 20 years, and has worked in a variety of development and operations roles at innovative Web, SaaS, PaaS, IaaS, and eCommerce companies.
 Over the past decade, he's led operations for companies like 37signals, Heroku, LivingSocial, GitHub, and DigitalOcean.

-Bridget Kromhout (Pivotal) is a principal technologist for Cloud Foundry at Pivotal.
+Bridget Kromhout (Microsoft ) is a Principal Cloud Developer Advocate.
 Her CS degree emphasis was in theory, but she now deals with the concrete (if 'cloud' can be considered tangible).
 After 15 years as an operations engineer, she traded being on call for being on a plane.
-A frequent speaker and program committee member for tech conferences, she leads the devopsdays organization globally and the DevOps community at home in Minneapolis.
-She podcasts with _Arrested DevOps_, blogs at Bridgetkromhout.com, and is active in a Twitterverse near you.
+A frequent speaker and program committee member for tech conferences, she leads the devopsdays organization globally and the devops community at home in Minneapolis.
+She podcasts with Arrested DevOps, blogs at Bridgetkromhout.com, and is active in a Twitterverse near you.

 Félix López (ShuttleCloud) is currently the Director of Engineering @ShuttleCloud, an American-based startup, whose technology is used by institutions such as Stanford and Harvard and companies like Google, Comcast and Yahoo!.
 During his career, he has worked on web development, video games, distributed systems and applications for the currency exchange market.
 He holds a Research Master in Intelligent Systems (including neural networks, speech processing, data mining, etc.).
 He is interested in Distributed Systems and Machine Learning.